Skip to content

 Returns an unsubscribe function.

-local unsubscribe = Riptide.State:Subscribe("coins", function(value)
+local unsubscribe = Riptide.Client.State:Subscribe("coins", function(value)

 coinLabel.Text = "Coins: " .. tostring(value or 0)